-writen writing pariets, curvice in pariets across as many outputs as possible.
-Shorter chains on more outputs with adventinger eleven than indigent chains on the even outputs.
+When wiring panels, divide the panels across as many outputs as possible.
+Shorter chains on more outputs will have higher refresh than longer chains on fewer outputs.
 If not using all outputs, use all the outputs from 1 up to what is needed.
 Data is always sent on outputs up to the highest configured, even if no panels are attached.

 Make sure that you are referencing the panels correctly.
-You can configure the panels as if you are looking at the panels from the front or from the rear, more commonly referred to as a "wiring view."
+You can configure the panels as if you are looking at the panels from the front or from the rear, more commonly referred to as a

+"wiring view."
 To change the view, toggle the "View Config from front" checkbox.
 Make sure you save any changes made before you change the view.